Hadasss/marvel-mayhem/README.md

 I want to know details about my favorite superhero

-So i can find out how many comics contain my hero.
+So I can find out how many comics contain my hero and more.

 ## Acceptance Criteria

-Given a dashboard with input field to search for book and movie titles
+Given a dashboard with input field to search for a Marvel superhero

-When I search for a title
+When I search for a name

-Then I am presented with existing books and movies of the same title in 2 different APIs
+Then I am presented with a gif, a name-title and description that match my searched hero, from 2 different APIs

-When I click on deatails
+When the gif and info displays

-Then I am presented with movie ratings and other books/movies in the series
+Then I am presented with buttons for comics, events and movies featuring my searched hero

-When I search for a title
+When I click a button

-Then the data is persistent and I am able to browse again through previous searches
+Then the data generates 10 randomly picked items from 2 different APIs that match my search

+When I scroll below the buttons I can input 5 heros to form a team of superheroes

+Then a button to save the team displays

+When a team is saved and the button clicked

+Then the team and it's info persists and rated in the scoreboard

 ![image](https://user-images.githubusercontent.com/80355222/151711874-71773847-4424-490d-8386-54fdfd8e2680.png)